Mohammadreza-Tatlari/Document-Collection/Zabbix-7-notes/Zabbix-7-course.md

 ### 59 - Triggers on SNMP Traps ###
-for SNMP Trap fallback Item we can create a trigger that will be activated base on parameters that it find to do so similar to creating other triggers this time we use " find function" <br>
+for SNMP Trap fallback Item we can create a trigger that will be activated base on parameters that it find. to do so, similar to creating other triggers this time we use " find function" <br>
 Host > Trigger > snmp trapper fallback ( related fallback ) > Problem expression
 <pre>
 Function: 			find() - Check occurrence